Avi's page for iRobot Roomba repair and fix of 5xx 6xx bumper sensor

 Let me thank all the great members of robotreviews forum who helped me a lot

-especially I would like to thank Dajiu who gave me his permission to use his photos.
+especially I would like to thank Dajiu who gave me his permission to use some of his photos.

 Dajiu BTW has an excellent page on Roomba 550/5xx Cliff Sensor fix